Accredited Practising Dietitian (APD)

-My special interests involve counselling in Sports Nutrition, Plant-Based Diets and Digestive Health, particularly irritable bowel syndrome.
-I am currently working as a Nutrition Coach in the fitness industry and the Club Dietitian at the Calder Cannons Football Club and providing nutrition services for the Melbourne Football Club (AFLW) during the 2020-2021 season.
+My special interests involve counselling in Sports/Exercise Nutrition, Plant-Based Diets and Digestive Health, particularly irritable bowel syndrome.
+I am currently working as a Nutrition Coach in the fitness industry and the Club Dietitian at the Calder Cannons Football Club (U18) and providing nutrition services for the Melbourne Football Club (AFLW) during the 2020-2021 season.
 On request, I do telehealth dietetic consultations as well as nutrition seminars in person and online in various sports clubs, gyms, and workplaces.

 My previous experience in a hospital setting include acute, subacute and community-based environments dealing with a wide range of individuals in areas such as; Diabetes, Heart Disease, High Cholesterol, High Blood Pressure, Gastroenterology (irregular bowel habits, Coeliac Disease, Irritable Bowel Syndrome), Renal Disease (Chronic Kidney Disease), Oncology (Malnutrition), Osteoporosis, Arthritis and Eating Disorders.

 My aim is to give you nutritional advice that is always evidence-based, practical, sustainable and tailored to your lifestyle and goals.